SMS Strassburg: Service history

-Strassburg spent the first year of service overseas, from 1913 to 1914.
-She was selected to participate in a long-distance cruise to test the reliability of the new turbine propulsion system in the battleships Kaiser and König Albert.
-The three ships were organized in a special "Detached Division".
-The trio departed Germany on 9 December 1913 and proceeded to the German colonies in western Africa.
+She was then dry docked for an overhaul after her voyage abroad, during which FK Heinrich Retzmann relieved Paschen.
+The work was completed by 8 December, when she was selected to participate in a long-distance cruise to test the reliability of the new turbine propulsion system in the battleships Kaiser and König Albert.
+The three ships were organized in a special "Detached Division", under the command of Konteradmiral Hubert von Rebeur-Paschwitz.
+Strassburg got underway on 8 December and met the two battleships at sea the following day; they proceeded to the German colonies in western Africa by way of the Canary Islands.
 The ships visited Lomé in Togoland, Duala and Victoria in Kamerun, and Swakopmund in German South-West Africa.
-From Africa, the ships sailed to St. Helena and then on to Rio de Janeiro, arriving on 15 February 1914.
-Strassburg was detached to visit Buenos Aires, Argentina before returning to meet the two battleships in Montevideo, Uruguay.
-The three ships sailed south around Cape Horn and then north to Valparaiso, Chile, arriving on 2 April and remaining for over a week.
+They then sailed south to Cape Town in British South Africa.
+From there, the ships sailed to St. Helena in the South Atlantic and then on to Rio de Janeiro, arriving on 15 February 1914.
+Rebeur-Paschwitz came aboard Strassburg, which was detached to visit Buenos Aires, Argentina for an official visit.
+While there, Rebeur-Paschwitz fell ill and had to go ashore to be hospitalized, so Strassburg departed without him on 12 March to meet the two battleships in Montevideo, Uruguay.
+After Rebeur-Paschwitz returned from the hospital, the three ships sailed south around Cape Horn and then north to Valparaiso, Chile, arriving on 2 April and remaining for over a week.